TLC Loves… taxman-friendly gifts at Christmas

 HMRC allows you to give a client one gift each tax year and claim it as an expense against profits as well as reclaiming the VAT, subject to a few criteria:

-- The present must not be food, alcohol or tobacco, or vouchers which could be exchanged for food, alcohol or tobacco
+- The present must not be food, alcohol, or tobacco, or vouchers that could be exchanged for food, alcohol, or tobacco

 - The gift must have conspicuous advertising for your firm.
 If you don’t want to buy branded gifts you could look into branded stickers to add to them.
 Don’t leave it too late if you do want to send out corporate gifts as many branded items have a long lead time

 - It must not cost more than £50 per client, otherwise HMRC won’t allow you to claim a penny towards it – and that includes the cost of wrapping paper!